Resources for the Penn Law Community

 Logo requests: Please submit a ticket on the Communications request form if you need a high resolution version of the Penn Law logo.

 Style guide: Please review the Penn Law Branding & Style Guide.
 This publication is intended to provide members of the Law School and Penn communities guidance on Penn Law’s branding, identity, design, and logos; outline and define Penn Law’s editorial style for print and digital platforms; and detail specifications for Law School video formatting and related branding.

 Requests: When submitting your request, please provide final text and all images for the publication.
 Only high resolution images may be used.
 Please check with Communications if you have any questions or concerns about production timelines.

 Templates: We offer a series of poster templates.
 These templates allow us to meet the high demand for print materials, while also maintaining a consistent graphic identity.
 Please specify which template you would like to use for your project.

 Fees: We can provide printing for up to three 11x17 posters and ten 8.5x11 flyers free of charge.
 Additional quantities are available for purchase if needed.
-Programs can also be provided free of charge.

 Color Printing: If you have your own design, there are two color printers available to students on the 3rd floor of Tanenbaum, located above the Circulation desk in the library.
 Please read these instructions on how to print in color on ITS Online.